 SCLE – A Case Study

-Creating a culture for long-term
+Creating a culture for long-term success

 Business transformations don’t come much bigger than this.
 SCLE SFE started life 50 years ago constructing electricity lines, primarily for railways.
 The business grew to include building substations and then telecoms work.